-Personal data is kept in an encrypted form on secure servers primarily inside the EEA.
-For more information, including on how we safeguard personal data when data is stored outside the EEA see below: ‘Transferring personal data out of the EEA’.
+Personal data is kept in an encrypted form on secure servers primarily inside the UK or EEA.
+For more information, including on how we safeguard personal data when data is stored outside of the UK or EEA see below: ‘Transferring personal data out of the UK or EEA’.

 Keeping personal data secure

 SecurityThe privacy and the security of your personal data is our utmost priority.
 We recognise that you trust us to keep it secure and private.
 We have in place appropriate security measures to prevent your personal data from being accidentally lost, or used or accessed unlawfully.
-We protect you personal data at all times with strong encryption in our secure data centres.
+We protect your personal data at all times within the HelloSelf platform with strong encryption.
 We limit access to personal data to those who have a genuine business need to access it and are subject to strict obligations of confidence.

 Protecting your dataAll your personal data is encrypted using strong encryption both in transit and at rest.
 We have strict procedures and systems in place to prevent unauthorised access to data.
 Card Payments are processed via a third party payment provider that is fully compliant with Level 1 Payment Card Industry (PCI) data security standards.

 Securing your dataWe monitor and test our servers and work with third parties to ensure our security controls are industry standard.
 Our Experts are required to use two factor authentication and we use technology to block unauthorised or suspicious attempts to access data.
 We work with industry-leading hosting and service providers to ensure that infrastructure is protected.

 Data StoragePersonal data and special category personal data is primarily stored on our secure servers inside the EEA.
 It is occasionally necessary for us to store some elements of personal data outside the EEA, such as Click ID, browser meta data and IP addresses.
 These transfers are subject to special rules under European and UK data protection law.
 For more information regarding these rules, please contact DPO@helloself.com.